virtual-labs/ctnt-research-docs/docs/open-problems.md

 1. Integrate a programming interface to Virtual Labs.
 The interface should be able to validate the correctness of the code.
 1. Build a progressive web app for Virtual Labs
 1. Build a web based development environment for Virtual Labs

+## Systems
+1. Build a debug support agent with help from
+  - Structured incident reports
+  - Vector Document database
+  - GenAI
+1. Build an automated service deployment pipeline given a repository

 ## Analytics
 1. Define and implement an analytics system for e-learning content.
 This project will first define a model of the metrics relevant for e-learning content.
 Afterwards the model will be implemented as a framework, which can be integrated with any e-learning project.